xolvio/chimp-datasources-generator/README.md

 Helper that autogenerates DataSource-compatible APIs per controller for a given microservice, based on OpenAPI/Swagger specification.

+You can see a real-life usage (article with a video) here: [https://www.xolv.io/blog/generate-your-apollo-datasources-2/](https://www.xolv.io/blog/generate-your-apollo-datasources-2/).

 ## Why

 It's error-prone, slow and boring to create all those connectors manually.
 Most people either skip typing them, or type them manually (which is again error-prone, slow and boring).
 Having them generated makes the Developer Experience much nicer and the whole system significantly more maintainable.